dettonville/dettonville.org/content/news/2021-07-18-mapstruct-1_5_0_Beta1-is-out.md

 ---
-title: "Support for mapping from Map to bean, conditional mapping and much more: MapStruct 1.5.0.Beta1 is out"
+title: "Support for mapping from Map to bean, conditional mapping and much more: Dettonville 1.5.0.Beta1 is out"
 author: Filip Hrisafov, Sjaak Derksen
 date: "2021-07-18"
 tags: [release, news]
 ---

-It's my pleasure to announce the first Beta release of MapStruct 1.5.
+It's my pleasure to announce the first Beta release of Dettonville 1.5.

 The new release comes with a lot of new functionality, e.g.: